Vikaspogu/openshift-multicluster/docs/README.md

 task ansible:openshift-install
 ```

-For my setup I am using a Ubuntu VM provisioned by [Terraform](../provision/terraform/proxmox/00-openshift-services-vm/) and Ansible [role](../provision/ansible/roles/openshift/) to configure Load balancer, NFS and PXE boot services.
+For my setup I am using a fedora VM provisioned by [Terraform](../provision/terraform/proxmox/00-openshift-services-vm/) and Ansible [role](../provision/ansible/roles/openshift/) to configure Load balancer, NFS and PXE boot services.
 DNS is configured on Synology NAS.

 For some reason I ran into issue while trying to create RHCOS VM's using Terraform, so i switched to `qm` commands to create, stop bootstrap, master, and worker VMs.